Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Main Results

 occurs, where

 $e_{y_i}(t) \coloneqq y_i(t)-\tilde y_i(t),\, e_{\mu_{i-n}}(t) \coloneqq \mu_{i-n}(t)-\tilde \mu_{i-n}(t)$, and $r_{\min_i }$ and $\gamma_i$ are positive constants satisfying

-In this situation, dynamic model ~\eqref{decentral.dynamic} with the broadcasting rule \eqref{decental.trigger} (distributed over the communication graph $\mathcal{G}^a$) asymptotically converges to the solution of the optimization problem \eqref{lem.opt} without exhibiting Zeno behavior. \end{Thm} \begin{proof} It is worth noting that\textcolor{black}{~\eqref{decentral.dynamic}} can be considered as a distributed relation over the communication graph $\mathcal{G}^a$.
-This claim is justified by noticing that each (real or virtual) agent for updating its data through\textcolor{black}{~\eqref{decentral.dynamic}} only requires the information shared from itself and its neighbors at the last broadcast time and the information of its involving constraints (Assumption~\ref{as.optimization}(ii)).
-By considering the local parameters $r_{min_i}$ and definitions of functions $g_i$, it is revealed that the triggering mechanism~\eqref{decental.trigger} is also distributed over graph $\mathcal{G}^a$.
-To prove the asymptotic convergence of system\textcolor{black}{~\eqref{decentral.dynamic}} with the broadcasting rule \eqref{decental.trigger} to solution of \eqref{lem.opt}, \textcolor{black}{consider the Lyapunov function candidate $v^d(y,\mu ) = \sum\nolimits_{i = 1}^4 {{v_i^d}\left( {y,\mu } \right)} $, where
+In this situation, dynamic model ~\eqref{decentral.dynamic} with the broadcasting rule \eqref{decental.trigger} (distributed over the communication graph $\mathcal{G}^a$) asymptotically converges to the solution of the optimization problem \eqref{lem.opt} without exhibiting Zeno behavior. \end{Thm} The proof of this theorem can be found in Appendix.
+In this proof, Lyapunov functions similar to those proposed in Theorem~\ref{thm.centralized} are used to prove asymptotic convergence.
+Also, the proof of the non-existence of the Zeno behavior is sketched based on proving the following claims.

-Note that $v^d(y,\mu )=0$ if and only if $(y,\mu)=(y^{\star},\mu^\star)$.
-Also, $v^d(y,\mu )>0$, where $(y,\mu) \neq (y^{\star},\mu^\star)$.
-Consequently, the convergence proof will be completed if it is verified that the time-derivative of the Lyapunov function candidate $v^d(y,\mu)$ with respect to the dynamic model~\eqref{decentral.dynamic} and the triggering mechanism \eqref{decental.trigger} is negative-definite.
-By doing some calculations similar to those done in the proof of Theorem~\ref{thm.centralized}, it can be shown that the time-derivative of $v^d(y,\mu )$ satisfies the inequality